marlonbarrios/ai-art-lab/README.md

 Focus: In this practical session, participants will have the opportunity to create their own app prototypes using a toolbox provided by the artist.
 This hands-on experience will allow attendees to apply their newly acquired knowledge in real-time generative AI to develop unique and personal art projects.

-# Entangled with Imagination Engines - Session 1
 # Enter the Vortex

+# Session 1: Generative AI and Its Artistic Integration
 ### Total Duration: 3 hours
 #### Date: April 25th
 ---